rpfelgueiras/laserhub-butler/README.md

 ```

 ## To do list

 - [ ] Add long description of the Laserhub Butler application
-- [ ] Refactor code to add some unit tests (extract IFs to small functions)
+- [x] Refactor code to add some unit tests (extract IFs to small functions)
+- [ ] Add image to the Slack bot
+- [ ] Add code coverage "snippet" to GitHub
+- [ ] Where to host this bot?

 ## Some useful links
 https://blog.logrocket.com/build-a-slackbot-in-node-js-with-slacks-bolt-api/